mozilla/ecosystem-platform/docs/explanation/pairing-flow-architecture.md

 ## Pairing Flow Architecture

-The goal of the pairing flow is to allow users to quickly connect a mobile browser to Firefox Sync, without having to type their password, Firefox Accounts allows a mobile device to connect by pairing with an authenticated Firefox profile on their PC via scanning a QR code.
+The goal of the pairing flow is to allow users to quickly connect a mobile browser to Firefox Sync, without having to type their password, Mozilla accounts allows a mobile device to connect by pairing with an authenticated Firefox profile on their PC via scanning a QR code.
 See the [Project Plan Document](https://docs.google.com/document/d/1mFf0sfEK8o1csXLeyK1x4GS9SUMIq4q8bu25LiydPew/edit#) for more information.

 The intended user flow operates as follows: